The Golf Round

 They think only about distance.

-Good golf happens when you aim away from trouble — even when the flag is tempting you.
+You play good golf when you aim away from trouble, even if the flag looks tempting.

 The ball rarely sits perfectly.